springload/pattern-book/README.md

 I don't know but it's not here.
 Just use [Create-React-App](https://github.com/facebookincubator/create-react-app) or, add `<Book>` tags to a new page in your app, or use whatever boilerplate you like.

-### Q. How do I organise the books with titles, accordian sections, or titles?
+### Q. How do I organise the books with headings, accordions, or menus?

-Well `pattern-book` just renders the component preview so use [react-accessible-accordion](https://github.com/springload/react-accessible-accordion/), or put headings between them.
+Well `pattern-book` just renders the component preview so use any accordion your want ([react-accessible-accordion](https://github.com/springload/react-accessible-accordion/) is good), or put headings between them.
 Design it however you want.
-I don't care.
+The software is unopinionated about this.

 ## TODO

 * Pretty-print the HTML / JSX / CSS.
 * Make it support interactive components (with while accumulating the CSS across these multiple states).
-* Make the Book not render until it scrolls into view (pattern libraries are notorious for having hundreds of compnents, so this is an easy optimisation).
+* Make the Book not render until it scrolls into view (pattern libraries are notorious for having hundreds of compnents on a long page, so this is an easy optimisation).
+* Support PropTypes.
+Sadly I'm not sure how we could support FlowType/TypeScript types because those are removed at compile-time.
 * Tests